TRADITIONAL homemade pizza

-Cut the dough into 7 equal parts (of 230 grams each) and begin to form balls (panetti) by spinning the dough under the palm of the hand.
+Cut the dough into 7 equal parts (of 230 grams each) and begin to form balls (Panetti) by spinning the dough under the palm.

 Place the panetti far away from each other in a covered container.
 Stored the container in a fridge (+ 3 / 4 C) for 16 / 24 hours.